GX-CHEN/med-record/README.md

 - For the client side, production ready bundle file can be achieved by running `npm run build`, then you can serve it use the web-server of your choice (Nginx or Apache)
 - For the server side, there are few options to run it, and keep it running.
 I would recommend a tool called PM2 which can help manage Node processes very easily

+## Project idea origin & history

+My friend liuchengyu (https://github.com/HomoSapienLCY) is a PHD student in UCSD.
+He contacted me about the idea of creating an application that can record medicine taken status for clinical trial.
+We brainstormed together and refined MVP features.
+Before contacting me, liuchengyu already have some base-code structure setup.
+Then after our discussion, I replaced the project structure to use the boilerplate structure from my previous project "itstime" and "giphy search", which is clearer and good for fast development.
+Then since liychengyu were busy with his PHD work, I'm in charge of finish writing the application.
+I demo to liuchengyu whenever there're new features built, to get advice regard feature details.
+Now all the main features are finished, and I deployed on a test server for demo purpose.
+In the future, it's possible that we can further polish the app, and put it in actual usage.

 ## Tech Stacks

 - Server-side: NodeJS, Express, MongoDB